Have Dubai drivers become nicer?

 And Friday was not the only example.
 In the roughly three weeks I have been back driving in Dubai, I have experienced the wave, which is a common gesture in many countries to show thanks to a fellow driver.
 It is also a sign that can act as an apology when you know you messed up and forced another driver to react in a defensive way because of your dangerous move.

-About a week ago, I saw and heard a driver explain to another motorists (in polite language, if you can believe it) that what the inconsiderate driver was doing was not very nice.
-The driver at fault, acknowledged the miscue and apologised.
+About a week ago, I saw and heard a driver explain to another motorist (in polite language, if you can believe it) that what the inconsiderate driver was doing was not very nice.
+The driver at fault acknowledged the miscue and apologised.

 Of course, there are legitimate reasons for what I am seeing and hearing – or not seeing and hearing.
 For instance, police announced recently that motorists will be fined Dh400 for driving too slow in the right-hand lane.
 This is a welcome move, but no authority can mandate kindness.